 Although some have considered their sexually deviant presentation as a distraction with one observer commenting: “Oh god no!
 They’re like CLIENT after a shopping spree in Ann Summers!”, VILE ELECTRODES’ dynamic synthpop sound comes over best in the concert environment with Anais and Loz in particular often playfully whipping percussion pads like a pair of dominatrixes.

-Meanwhile Martin loses himself behind his temple of synth, hidden by what looks like the European Union’s spaghetti mountain.
-Aiming to capture their live sound on record with their debut album, Anais and Martin chatted to The Electricity Club about their history and future plans…
+Aiming to capture their live sound on record with their debut album, Anais and Martin chatted to ELECTRICITYCLUB.CO.UK about their history and future plans…

 How did VILE ELECTRODES first come into being?

 Anais: Martin and I met at work.
 At the time he was in another band, which gave him an air of cool mystique, this guy with strange coloured hair and strange clothes.
 After some prolonged wooing – mostly on my behalf! – we started dating.
 After a few nights out at grimy clubs he eventually invited me to his humble abode.
 I headed to his, full of anticipation… and he met me at the door in his dressing gown!
 He led me into his lounge, which was filled with rows of ‘plastic pianos’.
 I didn’t know what they were – my experience of keyboards extended to the ones you could get in the Argos catalogue.
 Of course, they were synthesizers and he proceeded to play them at me all night.
 I remember thinking “this guy’s a bit weird – not sure that this is going to go anywhere” *laughs*